ksemk/imageConvolution/README.md

-Here’s a `README.md` template for showcasing this project on GitHub:

----

 # Image Filter with Performance Measurement

 This project demonstrates a custom image filtering application in C. The code loads a grayscale PNG image, applies a convolutional filter, measures the filtering performance, and outputs the filtered image.
 Key metrics such as memory bandwidth and pixel rendering speed are displayed in real-time.
 The project leverages cycle counting, low-level memory manipulation, and the `libpng` library for image handling.